Home » Should I sell or rent my home?

 Dear Jim,

 Qualifying for a loan is a bit more challenging than it was in 2003.
-Lenders use a total debt to income ratio when determining your income qualification.
-Your monthly Principal and Interest, Taxes and Insurance (PITI) and minimum payment on installment debt, auto payments, and monthly recurring debt should not exceed 45% to 49% of your gross monthly income (depending on credit scores, down payment etc.).
+Lenders use a total debt-to-income ratio when determining your income qualification.
+Your monthly Principal and Interest, Taxes and Insurance (PITI), and minimum payment on installment debt, auto payments, and monthly recurring debt should not exceed 45% to 49% of your gross monthly income (depending on credit scores, down payment, etc.).

 For example, let’s assume your gross monthly income is $8000.
-Your proposed monthly PITI on a larger home is $3,500 and you have $200 monthly in revolving payments.
-Your debt to income ratio of 46% means you passed this qualification test.
+Your proposed monthly PITI on a larger home is $3,500, and you have $200 monthly in revolving payments.
+Your debt-to-income ratio of 46% means you passed this qualification test.

 Should I sell or rent

 Talk with a Realtor and learn how much your home is worth.
-Then talk with a knowledgeable lender, but if you don’t have the 30% equity you may need to sell in order to qualify for the purchase of another larger home.
+Then talk with a knowledgeable lender, but if you don’t have the 30% equity, you may need to sell in order to qualify for the purchase of another larger home.

 Related Post: Pros and Cons of Hiring a Management Company